Use Case case study

 • Passenger

-• Passengers with age <= 4 yrs
+• Passenger with age <= 4 yrs

-• Passengers with special needs
+• Passenger with special needs

 • Group of passengers